Commencement

 Seating

-• The amphitheater has seating for disabled persons according to industry standards, including seating for persons using wheelchairs.
+• The amphitheater has seating for disabled persons according to industry standards, including seating for people using wheelchairs.

-• Because disabled seating is limited, please use it only for disabled individuals and one attendant each, so that space remains available for all persons in need.
+• Because disabled seating is limited, please use it only for disabled individuals and one attendant each, so that space remains available for all people in need.

 Accommodations for the Deaf/Hard of Hearing

 • Sign-language interpreters will be positioned in front of section 101, and some seats will be set aside for guests requesting ASL interpreting.
 Seating will be on a first-come, first-served basis.
-Please limit these seats to guests using ASL interpreting and one guest.
+Please limit these seats to guests using ASL interpreting and attendant.

 • CART (Communication Access Realtime Translation) will be available for the ceremony.